How to Make Egg Foo Young

 Sauce/Gravy:

-• Mix all the ingredients in a small bowl until fully combined.
+• Mix all the ingredients in a small bowl until thoroughly combined.

-• Add to a saucepan over medium heat and bring to simmer, stirring constantly.
+• Add to a saucepan over medium heat and simmer, stirring constantly.

-• Simmer for 1 minute until sauce thickens, to resemble the texture of gravy.
-Remove from heat, set aside.
+• Simmer for 1 minute until the sauce thickens to resemble the texture of gravy.
+Remove from heat and set aside.

 Omelette:

-• Add bean sprouts, diced bell pepper and sliced mushrooms to the egg mixture, stir to combine.
+• Add bean sprouts, diced bell pepper, and sliced mushrooms to the egg mixture and stir to combine.

 • Repeat with the remaining egg mixture.

-• Serve omelette over rice, drizzled with the prepared sauce.
+• Serve the omelet over rice, drizzled with the prepared sauce.
 Sprinkle with sesame seeds and green onions.

 Your email address will not be published.
 Required fields are marked *